aurae-runtime/architecture/accepted/005-node-authentication.md

 parameters.
 The authorization engine returns a decision.
 Aurae Daemon is responsible for enforcing the decision.

-A default policy engine will be installed when no other authorization engine has been installed.
+A simple default policy engine written in rust will be installed when no other authorization engine has been installed.
+Users may choose to implement their own policy engine by implementing the relevant trait.

 Authorization decisions default to deny.

 Not installing a policy engine causes all requests to be denied.

-### Policy Engine Selection

-**TODO**
+#### Default Implement

 #### Workflow: